aetperf/aetperf.github.io/_posts/2021-03-24-Quick-data-exploration-with-pandas,-matplotlib-and-seaborn.md

-Also, we computer the weakly average and transpose the table:
+Also, we compute the weakly average and transpose the table:

 ```python